carlosjhr64/korekto/examples/Tutorial.md

 Because this entails a search that grows(O[n²]) with the size of the list of statements,
-`Korekto` requires that the correct combination be found in the last 13 statements(by default to be nice to the reader).
+`Korekto` requires that the correct combination be found in its recent statements heap.
-Restatement of previous results are allowed so as to add old statements into the search heap(and remind the reader).
 ```korekto
 # :if A :then B;A;B
 /^:if (:\w+) :then (:\w+)\n\1\n\2$/	#I6 Modus ponen